Key Takeaways

 Best Overall, Best for Hands-On and Hospitality Businesses

 On affordability, ERGO NEXT offers the best value to 60% of New Mexico general industries in our study, as well as to solopreneurs and small businesses with fewer than 10 employees.
 The largest savings go to hands-on and hospitality sectors, such as hospitality (36%), manufacturing (35%), food and beverage (33%) and repair and maintenance (32%).
-Coverage options lower, since policies lack breadth for complex or high-limit needs, though it does offer standard limits and common endorsements.
+Coverage options rank lower, since policies lack breadth for complex or high-limit needs, though it does offer standard limits and common endorsements.

 Where ERGO NEXT performs best:

-• Businesses in hospitality, manufacturing or food service
+• Hospitality, manufacturing or food service businesses

-• Businesses needing instant certificates of insurance
+• Businesses that need certificates of insurance on demand

 Where ERGO NEXT performs less well: